sfentress/sparksmini/README.txt

 == Learner data ==

-This app will send messages to the student server in response to various events, currently starting a question, answering a question and entering page and section reports.
+This app will send messages to the student server in response to various events, currently starting a question, answering a question, entering page and section reports and blowing a DMM fuse.

 The message will include an action (e.g. "submit"), a blob of data (if appropriate) and a location.
 The location is an ordered array defining where the event took place.

-Examples of data sent:
+= Examples of data sent =

 Entering a question:

 	{
 		"appId": {"id":"org.concord.sparks","name":"SPARKS","version":0.1},